 • Tours depart with a minimum of 4 clients

-• No more than 16 clients on any trip
+• No more than 16 clients on this trip

 • Tour extensions – before or after tour extensions can be arranged on your behalf